LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-What do you get if you lock a monkey in a room with a typewriter for 8 hours? - A regular expression.
+Why do Java programmers hate communism? - They don't want to live in a classless society.

 <!--joke-end-->